i-VRESSE/workflow-builder/README.md

 The workflow configuration file consists out of 2 parts:

 1. Global parameters, which are available to engine and each node.
-2. Table with parameters for each node the workflow should run.
+2. Tables with parameters for each node the workflow should run.

 TOML does not allow for tables with same name.
-So any node that needs be run multiple times should have a index appened to the table name.
+So any node that occurs multiple times should have a index appened to the table name.

 ### Catalog

 The catalog is a YAML formatted file which tells the app what nodes are available.
 In has the following info:

-1. Description of global parameters
+1. global: Description of global parameters
     * schema: What parameters are valid.
 Formatted as JSON schema draft 7.
     * uiSchema: How the form for filling the parameters should be rendered.
-2. Description of available nodes.
+2. nodes: Description of available nodes.
     * id: Identifier of node, for computers
     * label: Label of node, for humans
     * category: Category to which node belongs
     * description: Text describing what node needs, does and produces.
     * schema: What parameters are valid.
 Formatted as JSON schema draft 7.
     * uiSchema: How the form for filling the parameters should be rendered.
-3. Descriptions of node categories
+3. catagories: Descriptions of node categories
+    * name: Name of category
+    * description: Description of category
-4. Title and link to example workflows
+4. examples: Title and link to example workflows
+    * map with title as key and link as value
-5. Title of the catalog
+5. title: Title of the catalog